ten-protocol/go-ten/design/Events_design.md

 What all these events have in common is that the address topics like: `sender`, `recipient`, `owner`, `to`, etc, represent the accounts which are affected by this transaction, and which are thus directly interested in it.

-#### Events without end-user address topics
+#### Events without account address topics

-All the events in this section do not contain any end-user address topics.
+All the events in this section do not contain any account address topics.

 ```solidity
     /// @notice Emitted when a pool is created